Pontiac 301 Turbo: Design

-The 301 Turbo was unique in that it had a stronger block with thicker cylinder walls made from reinforced materials compared to the '77-'81 301 naturally aspirated low-deck block, and featured a lower compression ratio (lower compression due to the increased pressure created by the turbo system).
-The 1980-81 naturally aspirated 301 used in the Trans Am and Formula used the 301T block.Further it had newly developed internals such as forged pistons, a relatively mild camshaft, a high pressure oil pump (60 psi) to ensure adequate oil to the oil-cooled Garrett TBO-305 Turbocharger, a rolled fillet crankshaft with 2 instead of 5 counterbalances, a fully baffled oil pan, and a high pressure fuel pump (10 psi), a unique single plane intake, side and turbo-specific exhaust manifolds, and an Electronic Spark Controller (ESC) using a knock sensor to retard timing when detonation is detected.
+The 301 Turbo was unique in that it had a stronger block with thicker cylinder walls made from higher quality casts within increased nickel content contrasted to the standard 301 naturally aspirated low-deck block.
+However, the W72 iteration of the naturally aspirated 301 engine utilized this 301T block.
+In addition, it also featured newly developed internals such as forged pistons with a unique "D"-shaped piston surface, a relatively mild camshaft, a high pressure oil pump (60 psi) to ensure adequate oil to the oil-cooled Garrett TBO-305 Turbocharger, a rolled fillet crankshaft with 2 instead of 5 counterbalances, a fully baffled oil pan, and a high pressure fuel pump (10 psi), a unique single plane intake, side and turbo-specific exhaust manifolds, and an Electronic Spark Controller (ESC) using a knock sensor to retard timing when detonation is detected.

 The M4ME (E4ME for 1981) 800 cfm Rochester Quadrajet, unique to the 301 Turbo, had super rich "DX" secondary metering rods and a remote vacuum source for the primary metering rod enrichment circuit; the "PEVR" or Power Enrichment Valve Regulator.
 Boost was regulated by a wastegate, and was delivered to dealerships with a standard factory limit set to 9 psi (+/- 1 psi), although measured real-world factory default settings ranged from around 7 to 10 psi.
 The wastegate could be safely user-adjusted to 15 psi by adding alcohol or water injection, or even higher with heavier modifications.

-The 301 Turbo package (RPO code LU8) required factory air conditioning (C60) due to a turbo-specific heater core box, and featured automatic transmissions (TH350 (non-lockup) for 1980, and THM350C (lock-up) for 1981) with a 3.08 positraction limited-slip differential rear axle ratio (G80).

 Because the engine still used a carburetor instead of fuel injection, it could not take full advantage of the forced air through the turbocharger.
-The low-octane fuels used in the early 1980s could have caused severe detonation under boost, had it not been for the ESC.
+The low-octane and low-quality fuels used in the early 1980s could have caused severe detonation under boost, had it not been for the ESC.